sublimelsp/LSP-biome/README.md

 Open the configuration file using the Command Palette `Preferences: LSP-biome Settings` command or from the Sublime menu.

 > **Note**
 > By default Biome requires a configuration file (`biome.json`) in the root of the project to enable syntax errors, formatting and linting.
 This can be changed through the `biome.requireConfiguration` option in `Preferences: LSP-biome Settings`.
+See more information on [configuring Biome using the configuration file](https://biomejs.dev/guides/how-biome-works/) in the official documenation.

 ## Biome Resolution

 The package tries to use Biome from your project's local dependencies (`node_modules/.bin/biome`).
-We recommend adding Biome as a project dependency to ensure that NPM scripts and the extension use the same Biome version.
+We recommend [adding Biome as a project dependency](https://biomejs.dev/guides/getting-started/) to ensure that NPM scripts and the package use the same Biome version.

-You can also explicitly specify the `biome` binary the extension should use by configuring the `biome.lspBin` setting in `LSP-biome` Settings.
+You can also explicitly specify the `biome` binary the package should use by configuring the `biome.lspBin` setting in `LSP-biome` Settings.

-If the project has no dependency on Biome and no explicit path is configured, the extension uses the Biome version managed by this package.
+If the project has no dependency on Biome and no explicit path is configured, the package uses the bundled Biome version that it itself manages.

 ## Usage

+### Linter

+See [more information on linting](https://biomejs.dev/linter/) in the official documentation.

 ### Format document

-To format an entire document, open the _Command Palette_ (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>) and select `LSP: Format Document`.
+To [format an entire document](https://biomejs.dev/formatter/), open the _Command Palette_ (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>) and select `LSP: Format Document`.

 To format a text range, select the text you want to format, open the _Command Palette_ (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>), and select `LSP: Format Selection`.